Gigha: Transport

-There is an unmanned grass landing strip running east/west near the southern end of the island, requiring prior permission for landing.
+There is an unmanned grass landing strip running east–west near the southern end of the island, requiring prior permission for landing.
 It is one of the closest airstrips to Glasgow International Airport, typically a 20- to 30-minute flight away for small aircraft.

 A Caledonian MacBrayne ferry service links the island's only village, Ardminish, to Tayinloan on the Kintyre peninsula of the Scottish mainland.
 This in turn links to the A83 road.

+Infrastructure

-There is a primary school on the island, but secondary pupils must go to the Mainland for education.
+There is a primary school on the island, however secondary school pupils must go to the mainland for education.
 Ardminish has the pier, post office and shop.
 The island's postcode is PA41.